riscvarchive/ISA_Formal_Spec_Public_Review/README.md

-The Public Review period is now open: March 29, 2019 through May 13, 2019 (standard 45 days recommended by the RISC-V Foundation).
+The Public Review period was open: March 29, 2019 through May 13, 2019
+(standard 45 days recommended by the RISC-V Foundation).

 ----------------------------------------------------------------